 Clinical laboratory technologists typically need a bachelor’s degree to enter the occupation.
 Technicians sometimes qualify for jobs with an associate’s degree or a postsecondary certificate.
 Some states require technologists and technicians to be licensed.
 Employers may prefer to hire candidates who have certification.

-Medical laboratory technicians often complete an associate’s degree program in clinical laboratory science.
-A limited number of 1-year certificate programs are available from hospitals for those who already have a degree in a related field, such as nursing.
+Clinical laboratory technicians often complete an associate’s degree program in clinical laboratory science.
 The Armed Forces and vocational or technical schools also may offer certificate programs for medical laboratory technicians.
-The technician coursework addresses the theoretical and practical aspects of each of the major laboratory disciplines.
+Accredited technician programs provide skills in basic laboratory testing and, like medical laboratory scientist degree programs, may offer clinical experience.

 Licenses, Certifications, and Registrations